Discovery Benefits manages the Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) for Windstream employees.

 Through Discovery Benefits, you can continue to take advantage of the savings offered by using tax-free money to pay your eligible health and dependent care expenses.
-The following accounts are available to you in 2018.
+The following accounts are available to you.

-$600 tax-free to your HSA if you enroll in a medical plan for 2018.
+$600 tax-free to your HSA if you enroll in a high-deductible medical plan.
 Windstream’s contribution will be deposited over the course of the year (per pay period) and will be prorated for those starting medical coverage after Jan.
-1, 2018, or for those who end coverage before Dec.
+1, 2019, or for those who end coverage before Dec.
 31, 2018.

 - If you are age 55 or older, you may contribute an additional $1,000.

 Never pay taxes.
 Contributions are made from your paycheck on a before-tax basis, and the money will never be taxed when used for eligible expenses.*

 It is your money.
 Unused money can be carried over each year and invested for the future – with the potential to gain interest or earnings tax-free – you can even take it with you if you leave Windstream.

 Reminder: Use up your FSA before Jan.
 1. If you are moving from a Health Care FSA to an HSA, you will need to incur all claims for FSA dollars by Dec.
 31, 2018, or forfeit the remaining balance.

 Know if you’re HSA-eligible.
 Some people are disqualified from contributing to an HSA per IRS regulations.
 For example, those enrolled in TriCare or any part of Medicare are ineligible for an HSA but can enroll in a medical FSA.